-How to Connect Google Sheets to Notion (2026)
+How to Connect or Import Google Sheets to Notion (2026)

-Connecting Google Sheets to Notion in short: You have two routes.
+Getting Google Sheets into Notion in short: You have two routes.
 For a one-time copy, download the sheet as a CSV and use Notion's Import to turn it into a database.
-For data that stays current, use a sync add-on like Sync2Sheets, which can create Notion pages from your rows and keep both sides updated in real time.
+For data that stays current, connect the sheet with a sync add-on like Sync2Sheets, which turns rows into Notion pages and keeps both sides updated in real time.
+If you are moving a whole spreadsheet, the bulk migration section below covers that.

 There are two ways to do this.
 The first is a manual CSV import, which is free and quick but one-time.
 The second is a live synced connection, which can also create Notion pages straight from your spreadsheet rows.
 Here is how each works and when to pick it.